taocpp/json/README.md

 This library is of both the first *and* the third kind, and supports a hybrid model where the C++ JSON value contains pointers to arbitrary C++ data types as sub-values.

-It employs the [Events interface](https://github.com/taocpp/json/blob/master/doc/Events-Interface.md) as universal adapter within the library (and as bridge to other libraries), and the traits mechanism to allow for seamless integration of, and conversion from and to, user-defined C++ data types.
+It employs the [Events interface](https://github.com/taocpp/json/blob/master/doc/Events-Interface.md) as universal adapter within the library (and as bridge to other libraries), and the traits mechanism to allow for seamless integration of, and conversion from and to, custom C++ data types.

 ## License